Communication-Efficient Decentralized Stochastic Minimax Optimization: Algorithm Development

-In the second stage, corresponding to Step 9, the algorithm performs a corrected momentum update, following the strategy outlined in Eq.~\eqref{main:corrected_momentum}.
-For simplicity, one may set the parameter $\gamma = 0$, which disables the accumulation of correction terms and reduces the update to a standard momentum scheme.

-After completing the first two stages, the momentum vectors $\bm^x_{k,i}$ and $\bm^y_{k,i}$ are diffused to neighboring agents in Step 10 using an adapt-then-combine momentum tracking strategy.
-Since there is no central coordinator to aggregate information, each agent independently employs a tracking mechanism to align its local momentum with the network average.
-Finally, in Step 11, each agent updates its local model weights using the same adapt-then-combine strategy.
-Normalization at the communication round is essential to remain consistent with the normalization used during local updates; this consistency is crucial for bounding the correction term in the theoretical analysis.
+The next one is the global learning phase: in line 9, we perform a corrected momentum update, following the strategy outlined in Eq.~\eqref{main:corrected_momentum}.
+Afterward, the momentum vectors $\bm^x_{k,i}$ and $\bm^y_{k,i}$ are diffused to neighboring agents via a tracking step, aligning local momentum with its global average in the absence of a central coordinator.
+In line 11, each agent updates its local model using normalized momentum.
+This is consistent with local normalization scheme and is crucial for bounding the terms arising from the correction term in the theoretical analysis.